raste/WiAdvice/README.md

   * Multilanguage, with separate databases for each language (meaning that the categories/companies/products..information is different than in the other languages), with common database for the users
   * Contact form for sending suggestions/questions/inquiries..
   * Captcha in registration, comments (for anonymous users)..
   * Max login tries, forgot password option, restrictions on number of comments/products/companies added for new/anonymous users

 It is huge, in some aspects crude, with ugly interface on places and slow.

 ### Technologies

-.NET 3.5, Web Forms, C#, Web Services, Entity Framework, log4net, URL Rewrite, AJAX, Javascript,
+.NET 3.5, Web Forms, C#, Web Services, Entity Framework, log4net, URL Rewrite, AJAX, Javascript

 ### Poke/Edit